igatitech/PicsCollection/README.md

 ## Key Features:

 - One time login
-- Pull down to reload the image list
+- Pull down to reload the image list with animation
 - Display image list with animation
-- Switch between listview and gridview of images
+- Switch between list view and grid view of images with animation
 - Double tap to zoom
 - Zoom In/Out with animations
 - Display images from Instagram with animations